sonic-net/SONiC/doc/platform_api/CMIS_and_C-CMIS_support_for_ZR.md

 #### 1.1 Diagram - from CLI, State_DB, Config_DB, xcvrd to module registers

-The following diagram shows how the CLI
+The following diagram shows how the CLI interfaces with the module registers through config_DB and state_DB and xcvrd platform.

 ```
                ---------------------------